o1243535241/O/readme.txt

-this O and Pentagram draft what make our AI more smarter look on this like on trein data
+this O and Pentagram draft what make our AI more smarter look on this like on trein data better to use transparent AI what you belive